-THE WEIRD ONES: The largest gathering of people with medical ear implants, achieved in 2012 in Poland by 557 people as part of a bid to raise awareness on how implants can help people whose hearing has been impaired.
+The largest gathering of people with medical ear implants, achieved in 2012 in Poland by 557 people as part of a bid to raise awareness on how implants can help people whose hearing has been impaired.

 Staying in theme, Polish DJ Norbert Selmaj aka Norberto Loco also managed to hold the longest marathon club DJ-ing in the Underground Temple Bar of Dublin back in 2014 (200 hours).
-Although it seems too obvious to even mention it, the largest polonaise dance was also organized in Poland.
+Although it seems too obvious to even mention it, the largest polonaise dance was also held in Poland.

 Another one we should mention is the largest underwater wedding held at the Koparki Diving Base in Jaworzno back in 2011: 303 people attended the ceremony, where the lucky couple and the priest used sign language and water-proof texts to communicate.

 One of Poland’s greatest football stars Robert Lewandowski also holds a number of Guinness records thanks to a single, legendary match back in 2015 with the Bayern Munich against Wolfsburg: most goals scored by a substitute in a Bundesliga match (5 goals, scored within the space of nine minutes), the fastest hat-trick in a Bundesliga match (3 min and 22 seconds), the fastest four goals (5 min and 42 seconds) and five goals (8 min and 59 seconds) in a Bundesliga match.

-Poland can also boast of the most wins of the World’s strongest man and woman: four wins in the woman category for Aneta Florczyk (yes, the same as before) in 2003, 2005, 2006 and 2008; and five wins in the man category for Mariusz Pudzianowski in 2002, 2003, 2005, 2007 and 2008.
+Poland can also boast the most wins of the World’s strongest man and woman: four wins in the female category for Aneta Florczyk (yes, the same as before) in 2003, 2005, 2006 and 2008; and five wins in the male category for Mariusz Pudzianowski in 2002, 2003, 2005, 2007 and 2008.

 The world’s longest chess marathon (50 hours, 1 minute and 7 seconds) was achieved by two Poles, Jacek Gajewski and Mojciech Waruga in December 2017 in the city of Katowice.
-They were playing fast chess, in which the winner was awarded one point per win and 0.5 point for a draw. poland guinness world records
+They were playing fast chess, in which the winner was awarded one point per win and 0.5 point for a draw.

-Poles also stand out for how well they can solve Rubik’s cubes: the fastest average time for a Skewb solve in 4.58 seconds by Jonathan Klosko (the Skewb solve is a specific type of Rubik’s Cube, where the axes of rotation pass through the corners of the cube rather than the centres of the faces); but also the fastest time to solve a 2x2x2 Rubik’s Cube (0.49 second) achieved by Maciej Czapiewski and the fastest average time to solve a Rubik’s Cube blindfolded by Marcin Kowalczyk in 28.87 seconds in 2013.
+Ranked among the smartest European nations, Poles also stand out for how well they can solve Rubik’s cubes: the fastest average time for a Skewb solve in 4.58 seconds by Jonathan Klosko (the Skewb solve is a specific type of Rubik’s Cube, where the axes of rotation pass through the corners of the cube rather than the centres of the faces); but also the fastest time to solve a 2x2x2 Rubik’s Cube (0.49 second) achieved by Maciej Czapiewski and the fastest average time to solve a Rubik’s Cube blindfolded by Marcin Kowalczyk in 28.87 seconds in 2013.